nrinaudo/nrinaudo.github.com/_articles/pl/typed_simple_type_checker.md

   yield Typing(Add(lhs.expr, rhs.expr), TypeRepr.Num)
 ```

 You might notice (and disagree with!) a convention I use here: I will reuse a variable's name when it represents exactly the same thing, only "better".
 Here, for example, `lhs` is initially the untyped left-hand-side operand, but becomes its typed version in the for-comprehension.
 Binding shadowing is a controversial subject, some people love it, some people hate it, and I find myself somewhere in the middle.
-I'd argue it's often confusing but sometimes makes sense, and `checkAdd` is a fairly good example of when it does.
-We're calling the same thing by the same name, and not having to come up with artificial names like `typedLhs` or `maybeLhs` or some other unpleasant variation on Hungarian notation.
+I'd argue it's often confusing but sometimes useful, and `checkAdd` is a fairly good example of the latter.
+We're calling the same thing by the same name, and avoiding artificial ones like `typedLhs` or `maybeLhs` or some other unpleasant variation on Hungarian notation.

 ## Typing `Gt`

 $\texttt{Gt}$ is very similar to $\texttt{Add}$ and uses the same tools.
-We can adapt [what we wrote before](./type_checking.html#typing-gt) quite easily:
+We can adapt [what we wrote before](./type_checking.html#checkGt) quite easily:

 ```scala
 def checkGt(lhs: Expr, rhs: Expr, Γ: TypeEnv) =